bluehalo/ngx-leaflet/README.md

 ### README.md
 You can modify this README.md file by removing this section and updating the other relevant content.

+### ./src
+Obviously.
+Change stuff here.

 ## Project Layout

-### ./config/assets.js
-This file centralizes paths used by the build.

-### ./config/tslint.conf.js
-This is a TSLint configuration file.
-See (https://palantir.github.io/tslint/).

-### ./.editorconfig
+### ./
+**./.editorconfig**
-This is an EditorConfig config file.
-See (http://editorconfig.org/).
-IDEs like IntelliJ will automatically pick up and enforce these baseline rules.
+EditorConfig config file.
+See http://editorconfig.org/.
+IDEs like IntelliJ will automatically pick up and enforce these baseline code formatting rules.

-### ./tsconfig.json
-This is the configuration file for the Typescript compiler.
-Several of these settings are specific to Angular2, so modify at your own risk.

-### ./.gitignore
+**./.gitignore**
 Git ignore file.

-### ./.travis.yml
-This is a file that configures Travis.
+**./.travis.yml**
+Travis CI configuration file.
 See (https://travis-ci.org/).
 If you configure this correctly, you can get automated builds working via Travis.

-### ./gulpfile.js
+**./gulpfile.js**
-This is the Gulp build file.
+Gulp build file.
 The details of the Gulp build are explained in this README.

+### ./config
+Contains most of the major config files used to build and develop

+**./config/assets.js**
+Centrally specifies paths used by the build

+**./config/tslint.conf.js**
+TSLint configuration file.
+Specifies code conventions and Typescript static analysis checks.
+See https://palantir.github.io/tslint/.

+**./config/tsconfig.json**
+Typescript configuration file used by the compiler to build the component code.
+See https://www.typescriptlang.org/docs/tutorial.html.

+**./config/tsconfig-dev.json**
+Typescript configuration file used by Webpack to run the demo.

+**./config/webpack.config.js**
+Webpack configuration file used to build the component and demo and run Webpack Dev Server.

+### ./dist
+The build generates files in here.

+### ./src
+All the application source code

+**./src/index.ts**
+This file should export everything you wish to publish in your Angular2 package

+**./src/demo**
+The purpose of this directory is to contain a lightweight Angular 2 application that can be run using Webpack.
+This will allow you to embed examples directly in this project, making development easier.

+**./src/!(demo)**
+This is up to you.
+A good basic convention is to package modules into directories.